rithvikgit/React/README.md

 */

 {/* //
-* looping through the <RestaurentCard /> components Using Array.map() method
+* looping through the <RestaurantCard /> components Using Array.map() method

 * not using keys (not acceptable) <<<< index as a key <<<<<<<<<< unique id (is the best  practice)

-* We can also use index as the key to the JSX child elemnt - which is the 2nd parameter of the map() method, but is not a recommended practice -   react official Docs declared this
+* We can also use index as the key to the JSX child element - which is the 2nd parameter of the map() method, but is not a recommended practice -   react official Docs declared this

 * Why should we provide key property to the child elements - When creating a list in the UI from an array with JSX, you should add a key prop to each child and to any of its' children.
 React uses the key prop create a relationship between the component and the DOM element.
 The library uses this relationship to determine whether or not the component should be re-rendered.